 # Environments and variables

 Maestro Studio allows you to manage dynamic configurations through Environments.
-This is essential for running the same tests across different app variants, server environments, or localized settings without hardcoding values into your Flows.
+This is essential for running the same tests across different app variants, server environments, or localized settings without hardcoding values into your tests.

 ### Organize your environments